Cheapest Auto Insurance in High Point, North Carolina (2025)

 Cheapest car insurance for seniors

 Car insurance rates vary depending on your age.
 Rates tend to be high for young drivers, but they decrease around age 35.
-Rates remain similar until drivers reach their mid-70s.
-At around 75, drivers’ slower reflexes and other potential declines make them more likely to get into an accident, which means their premiums tend to increase.
+Rates remain similar until drivers reach their 70s.
+Drivers around age 70 may see an uptick in their rates due to an enhanced accident risk and the potential for more serious injuries incurred in accidents.

 Disclaimer: Table data sourced from real-time quotes from Insurify's 50-plus partner insurance providers and quote estimates from Quadrant Information Services.
 Actual quotes may vary based on the policy buyer's unique driver profile.